isaacnmm/pestpolicy-hugo2XX/content/posts/best-spray-paint-for-glass/index.md

 After the application this paint takes very little time to dry so, you can proceed with the topcoat.

 It is important to note that this spray is highly flammable and adequate aeration is needed in the indoor use.
 Regardless, this spray paint has very strong adhesion which is its strong selling point for.
-Pros:
-- Fast-drying
-- Strong adhesion
-- Translucent surface
-- Easy to use
-- Made in the USA
-- Indoor use
+Pros: - Fast-drying - Strong adhesion - Translucent surface - Easy to use - Made in the USA - Indoor use

-Cons:
-- Highly flammable
+Cons: - Highly flammable

+> See Also: > Paint for a Concrete Driveway

 ###  [3.
 Design Master DM241 Premium Metallic Spray Paint](https://www.amazon.com/dp/B00N3SVJKG/?tag=p-policy-20)